chemist/nemesis/readme.md

-Nemesis: a rake like task management tool for haskell
+Nemesis: a task management tool for Haskell
 =====================================================

 Demo